NERC-CEH/puppet-selenium/README.markdown

 ## Module Description

-[Selendroid](selendroid.io) is a WedDriver server for android devices
+[Selendroid](selendroid.io) is a WebDriver server for android devices

 This selendroid module will obtain an installation of the selendroid standalone server from a nexus server and configure the server to run as a service under the selendroid user.